NickLargen/Styled-Scroll/README.md

 ##### useNative
 Boolean.
 Creates a standard StyledScroll object but does not replace the native scrollbar with a styled one.
 This can be useful for using native scrollbars on specific platforms and still offers event callbacks for scrollStart and scrollEnd.
 This will be set to true if used on an unsupported platform.

+##### useNativeIfOverlay
+Boolean.
+Uses the native scrollbar if it does not use any layout space.
+Many mobile platforms implement their own attractive overlaid scrollbars that users are already accustomed to.

 ##### disconnectScrollbar
 Boolean.
 The track will be removed from the dom when it does not need to be displayed instead of changing that track's `visible` css.
 The same track will be reinserted if the scrollbar should reappear.